nunofachada/simoututils/README.md

 #### 4.2.1\.
 Distributional analysis tables

 While the data returned by the [stats_analyze] is in a format adequate for further processing and/or analysis, it is not very human readable.
-To this purpose, one can use the [stats_table_per_setup] function to output a nice plain text table:
+For this purpose, one can use the [stats_table_per_setup] function to output a nice plain text table: